calint/zen-one/README.md

 # zen-one
 experimental retro 16 bit cpu written in verilog xilinx vivado intended for fpga Cmod S7 from Digilent

-third try at fpga verilog vivado
+third try at fpga with verilog and vivado

 same toy 16 bit retro cpu as 'zen-x' but re-written
 * ad-hoc pipeline where the next instruction is fetched while current is executed